kuitog/recycle-bin-parallels/README.md

 Created an autohotkey v2 script.

+The script is binded to the del key, read on to see how to configure it.

-When you press the trigger shortcut:
+When you press the assigned keyboard key:

 1.If you have files or folders selected they will be instantly moved without confirmation to a special directory (C:/123/) which acts as your recycle bin.
 You will find all the discarded files there.